mutonix/Vript/README.md

 4) **High-resolution & Diverse Aspect Ratios & Open Domain**: The Vript dataset contains both long videos from YouTube and short videos from YouTube Shorts and TikTok.
 The raw videos vary in 720p to 2K resolution.

 In addition, we propose **Vript-Hard**, a new benchmark consisting of three challenging video understanding tasks **that much harder than the existing video understanding benchmarks.**:

-1) **Vript-HAL (Caption)**: A benchmark with very detailed captions rather than short captions.
-Each caption has ~250 words on average, which is longer than Vript train captions and **25x** longer than the existing video captioning benchmarks. e.g., MSVD, MSR-VTT.
-Every details in Vript-HAL are carefully checked.
+1) **Vript-HAL (Hallucination Evaluation)**: The first benchmark to comprehensively evaluate object and action hallucinations in video LLMs, providing the detailed ground truth 25x longer than MSR-VTT.

-2) **Vript-RR (Retrieve then Reason)**: A video reasoning benchmark by first giving a detailed description of the scene as a hint and then asking questions about details in the scene.
+2) **Vript-RR (Retrieval then Reasoning)**: A long video reasoning task by giving a hint for locating the relevant scene and then asking questions about the scene.
+Vript-RR features harder questions that need multi-hop reasoning and longer videos (2min~40min) than previous long video benchmarks, e.g., EgoSchema (3min).

-3) **Vript-ERO (Event Re-ordering)**: A benchmark that tests the temporal understanding by offering the descriptions of scenes located in two/four different timelines of the same video, and asks the model to give the right temporal order of the scenes.
+3) **Vript-ERO (Event Re-ordering)**: A benchmark that tests the temporal understanding of long videos by offering the descriptions of scenes located in three different timestamps of the same video, and asks the model to give the right temporal order of the scenes.
+In Vript-ERO, each video contains over 40 scenes on average.

 $\quad$